rafaelszp/terraform-4tab/README.md

 # Importing external resources to be managed by tf
 # Config files won't be updated, only the state file
+#ex.: terraform import aws_instance.test i-aabbccddeeddff-1
+# be careful.
+You would mess the state if you run the comand with the wrong arguments
 terraform import <resource_type>.<resource_name> <attribute>

+#Console to test functions
+terraform console

+# create a new workspace
+terraform workspace new <Workspace name>

+# listing workspaces
+terraform workspace list

+# changing workspace
+terraform workspace select <Workspace name>

 ```